Revolutionary AYAT - Lani Asuncion x Survival Arts

 "The LA Story" — Survival Arts 2019 Year in Review

-Survival Arts Academy 2019 "The LA Story" — Training from Bacolod City to Los Angeles.
-What began as one Warrior's mission to protect womxn and children against violence & sexual assault has now become a movement creating strength, empowerment, and community worldwide.
+Survival Arts Academy 2019 "The LA Story" — Training from Bacolod City, Philippines to Los Angeles, California.
+What began as one Warrior's mission to protect women and children against violence & sexual assault has now become a movement creating strength, empowerment, and community worldwide.
 Thank you to everyone who has supported Survival Arts in this mission.
 We are so grateful to build sisterhood and heal together, while connecting to our roots and sacred ancestral arts.

 BACOLOD — Ilongga Warriors Assembly